 The Pokemon phenomenon never dies — and it doesn’t fade away, either.
 Just a few years after the Pokemon craze came and supposedly went, it’s still going strong.
 National Today has the info you need for National Pokemon Day this February 27.
 What info do you need?
 Well, let’s see … You probably need to know the origins of the pocket monsters’ fame, which started way back in 1996.
 You might also want to know how to celebrate this fun and entertaining observance.
 Let’s take a deep dive into National Pokemon Day.
 Are you ready?
 Let’s do this little thing!

-National Pokemon Day - History
+National Pokemon Day timeline

 - January 2018

 Lights, camera, Pokemon!

 A live-action film of the beloved Pokemon characters, Pikachu, begins production.
 It is slated for release in 2019.

 Happy 10th birthday